eislab-cps/d7024e/tutorials/4-mocking-networks/README.md

 Meow!
 ```

-Golang is not a traditional object-oriented programming language.
-While it does support some object-oriented concepts like encapsulation and polymorphism through interfaces, it does not have classes or inheritance.
-Instead, Golang uses structs to define data types and interfaces to define behavior.
-This approach encourages composition over inheritance, promoting more modular and maintainable code.

-In object-oriented programming languages like Java or C++, you typically have to explicitly declare that a class implements an interface.
-For example, in Java, you would use the `implements` keyword.
-Golang interfaces on the other hand are implicit.
-This means that you don't need to explicitly declare that a type implements an interface.
-If a type has the methods that the interface requires, it automatically satisfies the interface.
-This implicit implementation allows for more flexibility and decoupling in your code.
-You can create new types that satisfy an interface without modifying the interface itself or the types that already implement it.

 # Implementing a mock network layer in Golang
 To implement a mock network layer in Golang, we need to define an interface for the network layer and then create a mock implementation of that interface.
 The mock implementation will simulate network communication between nodes.
 What functionality we want to include in our mock network layer will depend on the specific requirements of the distributed algorithms we are implementing.
 However, a basic mock network layer might include methods for sending and receiving messages between nodes.